 Your seed-saving strategy will be much more effective if you stay organized throughout.

-Seed saving and growing your food is an effective way to preserve your food security and remain self-reliant.
-However, the reality of the situation is that bad things can happen.
+Seed saving and growing your own food is a potent way to preserve your food security and maintain self-reliance.
+However, the reality of the situation is that unexpected events can occur.
 For example, your survival seeds may spoil, or your garden may have a bad harvest.

 So, if seed saving was your backup plan for food shortages after an SHTF event, what's your backup plan if your seeds are not viable?